eclipse/elk/docs/content/documentation/algorithmdevelopers/metadatalanguage.md

 * `metadataClass`

     The metadata class will contain the property constants you should use to access your algorithm's property values.
-If no name is specified, a class with a default name will be generated in the package specified by the metadata file.
+If no name is specified, a class with a default name will be generated in the package specified by the metadata file. *This class name must be distinct from any other metadata class name, both for algorithms and for the bundle itself.*

 * `validatorClass`